matejavulic/ebank2/README.md

-# Online banking web application E-Bank 2
+# Online banking application E-Bank 2
 # Disclaimer
 ***This project and its source code should be used for educational purposes only.***
 ***A fictional names "Ebank", "Ebank 2" "E-bank", "E-bank 2", "Ebanka", "E-banka", "EBANKA", "EBANK", "E-BANKA", "E-BANK" as far as fictional bank logos and mottos have been used for illustration purpose only.***